azsk/AzTS-docs/Control coverage/Feature/AppService.md

 Remote debugging should be turned off for Web Applications

 ### Rationale
 Remote debugging requires inbound ports to be opened on App Service.
-These ports become easy targets for compromise from various internet based attacks.
+These ports become easy targets for compromise from various internet-based attacks.

 ### Control Spec